 As we walked over, through the gate, down the path past the huge oak trees that had once seemed to shout at me before, I pointed out things that I had noticed last year to her.

 Then I heard another loud voice that sounded like the Lord, “Do communion over here.
 This used to be the church’s ground.
 I told you things would be different at this location.
 Put the communion here.”

 The command had been to put it at the base of the huge obelisk in the center of the park.
 It was so strong.
 From everything I knew, it sounded like the Lord voice, but instead of acting, I submitted it to my friend next me.
 I had determined not to make any hasty moves and to be in complete agreement between us, perfect unity.
 The only way I would obey this voice inside was to have that confirmation between us.
 It was my safety line, and I held on it for dear life.

+The obelisk in the center of the park, Charleston, SC.

+The command had been to put it at the base of the huge obelisk in the center of the park.
+It was so strong.
+From everything I knew, it sounded like the Lord voice, but instead of acting, I submitted it to my friend next me.
+I had determined not to make any hasty moves and to be in complete agreement between us, perfect unity.
+The only way I would obey this voice inside was to have that confirmation between us.
+It was my safety line, and I held on it for dear life.

 “Grace, I’m hearing that we are to put the communion over there.”
 I pointed to the base of the obelisk.
-“It’s like I feel something pulling me over there.”
+“It’s like something is yanking me over there.”

 Silently, Grace shook her head from side to side slowly and then walked around some more.
 Finally, she said, “I don’t hear anything.
 Let’s wait.”